-- 8.1 A licensed EMS provider must be credentialed in accordance with this rule initially and at least annually thereafter within their sponsoring EMS agency to performemergency medical treatment. - 8.1.1 Initial credentialing through EMS education and training shall consist of: - 8.1.1.1 IS 100: Introduction to the Incident Command System (ICS); - 8.1.1.2 IS 200: ICS for Single Resources; - 8.1.1.3 IS 700: National Incident Management Systems (NIMS) An Introduction: - 8.1.1.4 Hazardous materials training at the appropriate level for the provider; - 8.1.1.5 Bloodborne pathogen training; - 8.1.1.6 Health Insurance Portability and Accountability Act (HIPAA)/privacy training; - 8.1.1.7 Protocol education (verified either through initial education or at the service level).
+- 8.1 A licensed EMS provider must be credentialed in accordance with this rule initially and at least annually thereafter within their sponsoring EMS agency to perform emergency medical treatment. - 8.1.1 Initial credentialing through EMS education and training shall consist of: - 8.1.1.1 IS 100: Introduction to the Incident Command System (ICS); - 8.1.1.2 IS 200: ICS for Single Resources; - 8.1.1.3 IS 700: National Incident Management Systems (NIMS) An Introduction; - 8.1.1.4 Hazardous materials training at the appropriate level for the provider; - 8.1.1.5 Bloodborne pathogen training; - 8.1.1.6 Health Insurance Portability and Accountability Act (HIPAA)/privacy training; - 8.1.1.7 Protocol education (verified either through initial education or at the service level). - 8.1.2 Ongoing credentialing shall consist of: - 8.1.2.1 Refresher/renewal hazardous materials training at the appropriate level for the provider; - 8.1.2.2 Refresher/renewal bloodborne pathogen training; - 8.1.2.3 Refresher/renewal HIPAA/privacy training; - 8.1.2.4 Demonstration of ongoing competency of knowledge and skills at the level licensed, under the oversight of the district medical advisor:

-- 8.1.2 Ongoing credentialing shall consist of: - 8.1.2.1 Refresher/renewal hazardous materials training at the appropriate level for the provider; - 8.1.2.2 Refresher/renewal bloodborne pathogen training; - 8.1.2.3 Refresher/renewal HIPAA/privacy training; - 8.1.2.4 Demonstration of ongoing competency of knowledge and skills at the level licensed, under the oversight of the district medicaladvisor: - 8.1.2.4.1 Areas of competencies: basic cardiac life support/cardiac arrest management, traumatic and medical patientassessment, airway and ventilatory management, hemorrhage control and splinting, obstetrics/gynecological skills, and communication & documentation. - 8.1.2.4.2 Methods of approval: retrospective Patient Care Record (PCR) and/or SIREN review, concurrent PCR review, direct field observation, demonstration in a simulation laboratory setting, approved transition course, or continuing education course.
+- 8.1.2.4.1 Areas of competencies: basic cardiac life support/cardiac arrest management, traumatic and medical patient assessment, airway and ventilatory management, hemorrhage control and splinting, obstetrics/gynecological skills, and communication & documentation. - 8.1.2.4.2 Methods of approval: retrospective Patient Care Record (PCR) and/or SIREN review, concurrent PCR review, direct field observation, demonstration in a simulation laboratory setting, approved transition course, or continuing education course.

-9.0 Personnel Requirements, and Licensing and Certification
+9.0 Personnel Requirements and Licensing

-- 9.1 Criteria for providing emergency medical treatment: - To function at a particular EMS licensure or certification level, a person must hold a current Vermont EMS license or certification for that level. - Vermont EMS licensed or certified persons may render emergency medical treatment on behalf of a sponsoring licensed EMS agency when they are: - 9.1.2.1 Functioning under medical direction in accordance with the scope of practice for their Vermont EMS license or certification; and - 9.1.2.2 Following the Vermont statewide EMS protocols.; and - 9.1.2.3 Credentialed initially and at least annually thereafter within their sponsoring EMS agency to perform the emergency medicaltreatment. - 9.2 Students in EMS education programs approved or recognized by the Department may perform emergency medical treatments under the supervision of a preceptor until the date on which the instructor notifies the National Registry of EMTs or the Department that the student has completed the course.
+- 9.1 Criteria for providing emergency medical treatment: - 9.1.1 To function at a particular EMS licensure level, a person must hold a current Vermont EMS license for that level. - 9.1.2 Vermont EMS licensed persons may render emergency medical treatment on behalf of a sponsoring licensed EMS agency when they are: - 9.1.2.1 Functioning under medical direction in accordance with the scope of practice for their Vermont EMS license; and - 9.1.2.2 Following the Vermont statewide EMS protocols.; and - 9.1.2.3 Credentialed initially and at least annually thereafter within their sponsoring EMS agency to perform the emergency medical treatment. - 9.2 Students in EMS education programs approved or recognized by the Department may perform emergency medical treatments under the supervision of a preceptor. - 9.3 Current licensure and requirements: - 9.3.1 There are four levels of Vermont EMS licensure for emergency medical services personnel.